-is a Blueprint actor designed to manage complex visual and audio effects, such as explosions or persistent particle systems, within the ability system.
+The BP_GameplayCueActor class in the Advanced Abilities Framework is a Blueprint actor designed to manage complex visual and audio effects, such as explosions or persistent particle systems, within the ability system.
 It enables developers to spawn, control, and destroy effects tied to gameplay events, enhancing player feedback in Action RPGs.
-This class addresses the need for dynamic, stateful, or stateless effect handling, integrating with the BP_AdvancedAbilitySystemComponent
+This class addresses the need for dynamic, stateful, or stateless effect handling, integrating with the BP_AdvancedAbilitySystemComponent to trigger effects from abilities or gameplay effects.

 Basic Usage

-is used by creating child Blueprints and triggering them via the BP_AdvancedAbilitySystemComponent
+The BP_GameplayCueActor is used by creating child Blueprints and triggering them via the BP_AdvancedAbilitySystemComponent.
+Below are the primary methods for interacting with it in Blueprints.

 -